jatzuk/Advent-of-Code/README.md

 ## About Advent of Code

-Advent of Code is an annual coding event that takes place in December.
-Each day, a new programming puzzle is released, challenging participants to solve problems ranging from simple algorithmic tasks to more complex problems that require creative thinking.
-The puzzles cover a variety of programming concepts, making it a great opportunity to enhance your coding skills.
+Advent of Code is an annual coding event held every December.
+Each day, a new programming puzzle is released, challenging participants to solve problems ranging from simple algorithmic tasks to more complex challenges requiring creative thinking.
+The puzzles cover a variety of programming concepts, making it an excellent opportunity to enhance your coding skills.

 ## Repository Structure

-The project is created as a plain Gradle project with a single root module.
-You can take a look at a config file in the project root `settings.gradle.kts`.
+The project is organized as a plain Gradle project with a single root module.
+You can find the configuration file in the project root: `settings.gradle.kts`.

-- **src/main:** Here, you can find solutions to each day's puzzle.
-Solutions are organized by day number, with each solution residing in a separate file named `DayN.kt`, where `N` is the day number.
+- **src/main:** Contains solutions for each day's puzzles.
+Solutions are organized by day number, with each solution in a separate file named `DayN.kt`, where `N` is the day number.

-- **src/test:** The `test` source set contains test cases for each puzzle and stores an input file respectively.
+- **src/test:** Contains test cases for each puzzle.
+Each test corresponds to a specific puzzle and uses the respective input file.

-- **src/test/resources:** The `test` source set contains input files for the puzzle.
+- **src/test/resources:** Contains input files used by the test cases.
+(Not included in vcs, read below)

 ## Getting Started